Consumer medicine information

 High cholesterol and triglyceride levels can be treated in two main ways:

-this includes a low-fat diet, increasing physical exercise, and weight management
+• this includes a low-fat diet, increasing physical exercise, and weight management.

-such as cholesterol-lowering agents.
+• such as cholesterol-lowering agents.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
-Your doctor may have prescribed it for another reason.

-Do not give NICOTINIC ACID to a child.
 The safety and effectiveness of this medicine have not been established in this age group.

 NICOTINIC ACID is not addictive.

-Do not take NICOTINIC ACID if you have an allergy to:
+Do not take NICOTINIC ACID if:

-• Any of the ingredients listed at the end of this leaflet.
+• you are allergic to nicotinic acid, or any of the ingredients listed at the end of this leaflet.
+Some of the symptoms of an allergic reaction include:

-• wheezing or difficulty breathing
+- wheezing or difficulty breathing

-• swelling of the face, lips, tongue or other parts of the body
+- swelling of the face, lips, tongue or other parts of the body

-• rash, itching or hives on the skin.
+- rash, itching or hives on the skin.

-Do not take this medicine if you have or have had:
+• you have or have had:

-• significant liver problems
+- significant liver problems

-• bleeding of any artery (a blood vessel)
+- bleeding of any artery (a blood vessel)

-• recent heart attack.
+- recent heart attack.

-Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
-If it has expired or is damaged, return it to your pharmacist for disposal.
+• the expiry date printed on the pack has passed or if the packaging is torn or shows signs of tampering.

 If you are not sure whether you should start taking this medicine talk to your doctor or pharmacist.

-Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.
+• have allergies to any other medicines, foods, preservatives or dyes

-Tell your doctor or pharmacist if you have or have had liver disease.
+• have or have had liver disease

 Your doctor will do a blood test to make sure you have no problems with your liver.

-Tell your doctor or pharmacist if you have or have had any of the following medical conditions:
+• have or have had any of the following medical conditions:

-• heart attack
+- heart attack

-• heart, gallbladder, kidney or liver problems
+- heart, gallbladder, kidney or liver problems

-• bleeding problems
+- bleeding problems

-• glaucoma (increased pressure in the eye)
+- glaucoma (increased pressure in the eye)

-• stomach ulcer
+- stomach ulcer

-• diabetes
+- diabetes

-• gout.
+- gout.

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking this medicine.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 • certain medicines used to lower high blood pressure